Filk covers a wide range of musical genres. Pretty much any known music style can be heard in a filk circle. Below are a few samples.

 Celtic/Renaissance

-Original music in the Irish/British ballad style, often about folk or fairy tales.
+Original music in the Celtic or British ballad style, often about folk or fairy tales.

 Mordred’s Lullaby (Heather Dale)